 - Unfortunately, no-shows incur a 100% cancellation fee.
 We can book you on an alternative departure, but it will be considered a new booking and payment will be required.

 Viaduct Harbour is located at the western end (left as you are looking at the water) of Quay Street in downtown Auckland.
-Upon arrival, you will need to look for the New Zealand Maritime Museum entrance on your right immediately after the large ‘KZ1’ yacht.
+When you arrive, look for the New Zealand Maritime Museum entrance on your right immediately after the large white ‘KZ1’ yacht.

-Unfortunately, we cannot provide parking for your vehicle whilst you are out on safari.
-If you do choose to use your own private transportation into Auckland city centre then there are plenty of car parks around the city which you can use.
-You can see the available car parks and their prices here (https://at.govt.nz/driving-parking/find-parking/parking-in-central-auckland/).
+If you choose to use your own private transport into Auckland city centre, there are plenty of car parks around the city which you can use.
+You can see the available car parks and their prices on the Auckland Transport website.

-If you are driving a campervan you are best to use an open-air car park.
-You can see the available open-air car parks and their prices here (https://at.govt.nz/driving-parking/find-parking/parking-in-central-auckland/open-air-car-parks/).
+If you are driving a campervan we recommend you use an open-air car park.
+You can see the available open-air car parks and their prices here.

-All passengers are required to check in at our desk inside the New Zealand Maritime Museum no later than 15 minutes prior to departure time.
+All passengers must check in at our desk inside the New Zealand Maritime Museum no later than 15 minutes before the tour departs.
 Please be aware that your allocated seats may be released to stand-by passengers if you do not check-in by this time.
 There is no refund available for those passengers who arrive late and additional fees may apply should you wish to reschedule.